 And it wasn’t just the rustic European towns, farmhouses and army barracks they constructed on various locations outside London.
 They also made significant alterations to the landscape, building a rocky field for the titular horse to plow atop protected parkland in Devon County, and creating a picturesque sea of wheat for a cavalry charge by mounting cut stalks on Styrofoam.

-The film’s most ambitious set was a 300-by-600-yard battle-ravaged no-man’s land built on derelict Wisley Airfield in Surrey, England, with trench systems, branchless trees, barbed wire, ponds and ruts constructed atop a hidden steel substructure to support the actors, equipment and galloping equines.
+The film’s most ambitious set was a 300-by-600-yard battle-ravaged no-man’s land built on derelict Wisley Airfield in Surrey, England, with trench systems, branchless trees, barbed wire, ponds and ruts constructed atop a hidden steel substructure to support the actors, equipment

 The practical sets are key to Spielberg’s spontaneous shooting style.
 While he was famous for meticulously storyboarding his shots early in his career, these days, “he’s actually coming on to the set creating,” says Carter, who recently completed his seventh film with the filmmaker, the upcoming biopic “Lincoln.”
 “When he’s got things that are physically there, it challenges him to do some things he never thought of.” – Todd Longwell